 Yes, by appointing an agent.
-Georgia’s Durable Power of Attorney for Health Care Act allows you to appoint an agent to make health care decisions for you if you become incompetent to make those decisions yourself, with certain exceptions (see question 4 below).
+Georgia’s Advance Directive for Health Care Act allows you to appoint a health care agent to make health care decisions for you if you become incompetent to make those decisions yourself, with certain exceptions (see question 4 below).
 Health care decisions may include decisions about mental health.
-Although not mandatory, it is highly recommended that you use Georgia’s statutory short form Durable Power of Attorney to appoint your agent.
+Although not mandatory, it is highly recommended that you use Georgia’s statutory short form Advance Directive for Health Care to appoint your agent.

 2. Can I write advance instructions regarding psychiatric medications and/or hospitalization?

 Yes.
 The general rule is that your agent may consent or refuse any medical treatments or procedures on your behalf when you are incompetent to make decisions yourself.
-However, you may choose limit your agent’s authority in part 2 of the statutory short form Durable Power of Attorney as indicated there: for example, you may wish to decline electroconvulsive therapy (ECT) in all circumstances.
+However, you may choose to limit your agent’s authority in part 2 of the statutory short form Advance Directive for Health Care as indicated there: for example, you may wish to decline electroconvulsive therapy (ECT) in all circumstances.

 The statute says that the agent must not make a decision contrary to any decision you made when you remained competent.
 This amounts to a substituted judgment standard.
 It is important to make your wishes known to your agent when you create your PAD.

 7. Is there any rule that says that I can only make advanced instructions, only appoint an agent, or that I must do both?

 Yes.
 As explained above, it is not possible to write advance instructions only.
 If you wish to create a PAD, you must appoint an agent, but the extent to which you also document your decisions is up to you.

 8. Before following my PAD, would my mental health care providers need a court to determine I am not competent to make a certain decision?